mylesieong/code_library/android_lib.md

     * It might increase the apk size, but it can be solve by multi-version feature by Proguard
     * It is developed quickly thus not that testible and stable

+# Android framework

+* Android treats apk targeting different version separately, it will expose different resource like the framework.jar
+* I need to check how the platform behave for uce.presence:
+    - First I search google `com.android.imd.internal.uce.presense` and it shows aosp which jar the class is located in. (platform)
+    - Check devices /system/framework/framework.jar
+    - undex it and check with jd-gui and you will see

 # Third-party lib

 ## Proguard